EliasOPrado/data-centric-backend-project/ReadMe.md

 - Google fonts
 - Font awesome

-## Coding challenges during development
+## Coding Challenges During Development

 There are some challenges that were faced during the development of this project such as add user comments on a third user product.
 The difficult was that it was required to develop a function in which would embed comments as arrays into the database.